chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

-# User Uploads From Drop Box
+# User Uploads From DropBox

 ## For the cellxgene Data Portal